nextcloud/all-in-one/readme.md

 No and it will not be added.
 Please use a dedicated domain for Nextcloud and set it up correctly by following the [reverse proxy documentation](./reverse-proxy.md).

 ### How can I access Nextcloud locally?
+Please note that local access is not possible if you should be running AIO behind Cloudflare Tunnel since TLS proxying is in that case offloaded to Cloudflares infrastructure.
+You can fix this by setting up your own reverse proxy that handles TLS proxying locally and will make the steps below work.

+Please make sure that if you should be running AIO behind a reverse proxy, that the reverse proxy is configured to use port 443 on the server that runs it.
+Otherwise the steps below will not work.

-The recommended way is to set up a local dns-server like a pi-hole and set up a custom dns-record for that domain that points to the internal ip-adddress of your server that runs Nextcloud AIO.
+Now that this is out of the way, the recommended way how to access Nextcloud locally, is to set up a local dns-server like a pi-hole and set up a custom dns-record for that domain that points to the internal ip-adddress of your server that runs Nextcloud AIO.
 Below are some guides:
 - https://www.howtogeek.com/devops/how-to-run-your-own-dns-server-on-your-local-network/
 - https://help.nextcloud.com/t/need-help-to-configure-internal-access/156075/6
 - https://howchoo.com/pi/pi-hole-setup together with https://web.archive.org/web/20221203223505/https://docs.callitkarma.me/posts/PiHole-Local-DNS/